Igglybuff/awesome-piracy/readme.md

 - [SRT2UTF-8.bundle](https://github.com/ukdtom/SRT2UTF-8.bundle) Plex Agent that'll convert sidecar subtitle files into UTF-8
 - [PlexTools.bundle](https://github.com/jwdempsey/PlexTools.bundle) Downloads subtitles for any videos in your library from OpenSubtitles and modifies them to work with Roku clients, and converts videos to MP4 for direct play
 - [FMoviesPlus.bundle](https://github.com/coder-alpha/FMoviesPlus.bundle) Plex Media Server plug-in designed for FMovies, G2G, Primewire and more.
+- [SuperPLEX](https://normantheidiot.neocities.org/superplex/) A website dedicated to Plex Plugins.

 ### Plex Requests
 - [Ombi](http://ombi.io/) :star2: Want a Movie or TV Show on Plex or Emby?
 Use Ombi!
 - [Plex Requests](http://plexrequests.8bits.ca/) Simple automated way for users to request new content for Plex
 - [plexrequests-meteor](https://github.com/lokenx/plexrequests-meteor) Meteor version of the original Plex Requests
 - [Mellow](https://github.com/v0idp/Mellow/) Discord Bot which can communicate with several APIs like Ombi, Sonarr, Radarr and Tautulli which are related to home streaming.
 Based off of node:9.3
+- [MediaButler](https://github.com/physk/MediaButler) Discord bot for use with PleX and several other apps that work with it.

 ### Plex Scripts and Tools
 - [plex_top_playlists](https://github.com/pbrink231/plex_top_playlists) A python script to get top weekly or top popular lists and put them in plex as playlists.